mh-adnan/Gadraget_Havven/README.md

 - 🏠 Home page with featured gadgets
 - 📊 Fancy statistics page with chart animations
-- 💼 Dashboard with cart and wishlist management
+- 💼 Dashboard with cart and Wishlist management
 - 🎧 Accessories page with stylish UI
 - ❤️ Add to Wishlist and 🛒 Add to Cart functionality with counter badge
 - 🔍 Search and filtering functionality by category